-Patients with OGIB underwent CE using the PillCam SB3® system (Medtronic, Minneapolis, Minnesota, USA).
-Bowel preparation before CE, guidance for the initiation of oral diet, and completion of the examination followed previously published guidelines (10).
-The hemorrhagic potential of endoscopic findings was determined through the application of Saurin's classification - P0: no hemorrhagic potential including visible submucosal veins, diverticula without blood, and nodules; P1: uncertain hemorrhagic potential, including red spots or small erosions; P2: high hemorrhagic potential such as angiomata, large ulcerations, tumors, and varices (11).
+Patients with OGIB were submitted to CE using the PillCam SB3[®] system (Medtronic, Minneapolis, Minnesota, USA).
+Bowel preparation before CE, guidance for the initiation of oral diet and completion of the exam followed previously published guidelines (10).
+The hemorrhagic potential of endoscopic findings was determined through the application of Saurin's classification: P0 - no hemorrhagic potential including visible submucosal veins, diverticula without blood, nodules; P1 - uncertain hemorrhagic potential, including red spots or small erosions; P2 - high hemorrhagic potential, such as angiomata, large ulcerations, tumors and varices (11).
 CE was considered positive if P2 findings or blood pooling were reported.